Performance of the Contract of Sale

 There is a third type of delivery that may come into play without making any changes to actual or visible possession of the goods in question.
 Say, for instance, the goods involved in the sale are possessed by a third party.
 If that third party acknowledges they are now holding goods on behalf of the buyer and not the seller, a "constructive delivery" has occurred.

 If you need help with performance of the contract of sale, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.